hoogan98/arrrg/README.txt

 > Set-Executionpolicy Restricted

-That puts the training wheels back on.
+That puts the security feature back on.